twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 ## Configure DNS

-Add the following to your /etc/hosts file on the puppetmaster:
+Add the following to your /etc/hosts file on the Puppet master:

 ```
 192.168.1.11 client.local client